robdy/robdy.io/README.md

 ![Adding table of contents in VS Code](static/img/adding-toc.png)

-ToC settings can be found in [the extension page](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one#table-of-contents).
+ToC settings can be found on [the extension page](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one#table-of-contents).